Yelp/paasta/docs/source/yelpsoa_configs.rst

     is ``cmd``.

-  * ``healthcheck_grace_period_seconds``: Kubernetes will wait this long after the container has started before liveness or readiness probes are initiated.
+  * ``healthcheck_grace_period_seconds``: Kubernetes will wait this long after the container has started before liveness probe is initiated.
     Defaults to 60 seconds.
+Readiness probes will always start after 10 seconds.
+    The application should able to receive traffic as soon as the readiness probe is successful.
+Keep this in mind for any expensive "warm-up" requests.

+    A failing readiness probe will not restart the instance, it will however be removed from the mesh and not receive any new traffic.

+    To add an additional delay after the pod has started and before probes should start, see ``min_task_uptime``.

   * ``healthcheck_interval_seconds``: Kubernetes will wait this long between healthchecks.
 Defaults to 10 seconds.